NicoleAbuhakmeh/blog/_posts/2017-06-09-Traveling-in-Iceland.md

 I get a huge rush of adrenaline when I’m traveling.
 I could probably go for 48 hours straight until I have the need for sleep.
 My husband is not that kind of traveler.
 He hits the wall about 20 hours in.
 As he was the driver for this trip, I needed to keep him happy.
 Before we made our way to our hotel in Reykjavik, we did a drive along the southwestern coast where I got my first taste of the amazing countryside.

 Hotel tip: If you are looking for a hotel with free parking, a great starting location for sightseeing tours and within walking distance to ALL of Reykjavik – Radisson Blu is it.
 I paid $300 total US Dollars for 5 days with free wifi and late check out.
-Kayak baby!
 The bar in the lobby is also pretty well stocked with Icelandic beers.